+Letter from the Chair and CEO 2

-1. 2023 results .3
+1. 2023 results 3

 Highlights of 2023 4

-Key financial figures and ratios
+Key financial figures and ratios 5

-Financial review
+Financial review 6

 Markets and outlook 8

 2. Introducing Ferrosan Medical Devices 9

+2. Introducing Ferrosan Medical Devices At a glance

+10

 At a glance 10

-Our legacy 11
+At a glance Our legacy 10 11 12

-Our values 12
+At a glance Our legacy Our values 10 11 12

-Our business model 13

-Our products 14

 3. Sustainability and impact 15

 Sustainability and impact 16

 Health impact 17

 Environment 18

 Social 20

 Governance 22

 4. Corporate matters 23

 Ownership and management 24

 Board of Directors 25

-Board of Directors Group Executive Management
+Group Executive Management 26

+Risk Management 27

-5. Statements .28
+5. Statements 28

-Statement by management .
-29
+Statement by management 29

-Independent auditor's report .30
+Independent auditor's report 30

+6. Consolidated financial statements 32

+7. Parent company financial statements 54